joyceyskwon/otter-client/README.md

 Inside the `src` folder:
 - `components` folder holds all the React components for the app
 - `reducers` folder contains different reducers that handle Redux logic for respective components and `index.js` file that combines all reducers to be imported into `store.js` as a `rootReducer`
-- `actions` folder contains `index.js` file that handles all the fetches and dispatches and `type.js` file that exports all the string types as constants
+- `actions` folder contains `index.js` file that handles all the fetches and dispatches from the back-end API. `type.js` file that exports all the string types as constants
 - `assets` folder holds the Otter logo svg file, homepage animation, and default user image.

 ## Components